Indigenous Education Strategy Newsletter - Issue 9

 As well as providing inspiration to others in her community, Kate plans on expanding on her skills as an educator by undertaking a Masters Degree in Education.

-The Minister for Education Peter Chandler was delighted with the outcome of this year’s awards.
-“It is teachers like Kate Axten that highlight the high quality of our education system and who provide Territory students with the best start in life,” Mr Chandler said.
+The minister responsible for education was delighted with the outcome of this year’s awards.
+“It is teachers like Kate Axten that highlight the high quality of our education system and who provide Territory students with the best start in life,” they said.

 Infrastructure updates for Homelands schools